How to Visit Colombia’s Rosario Islands from Cartagena

 Option 3: Day Pass at a Beach Club or Hotel

 Most day passes to the Rosario Islands include round trip boat transportation, beach chairs, and lunch.
-Some places may offer upgrades like front row beach beds, upgraded lunch options, or open bars, so be sure to check on those details.
+Some places may offer upgrades like front row beach beds, upgraded lunch options, or open bars, so be sure to check those details.

 Best Party Beach Club: Bora Bora